 6.1 Subject to earlier termination as provided below, this Service Agreement is for the Service Term as specified in the Order Form.

-6.2 In addition to any other termination rights granted to Customer herein, Customer may terminate this Agreement, or any Order Form enter into under this Agreement without cause upon a at least thirty (30) days prior written notice to MetaSpark.
+6.2 In addition to any other termination rights granted to Customer herein, Customer may terminate its use of services, without cause upon a at least thirty (30) days prior written notice to MetaSpark.
+Depending on the structure of Customers agreement, licensing subscription fees may or may not be refundable.

 6.3 In the event of any material breach of this Agreement (including any failure to pay), the non-breaching party may terminate this Agreement prior to the end of the Service Term by giving thirty (30) days (or ten (10) days in the case of nonpayment) prior written notice to the breaching party; provided, however, that this Agreement will not terminate if the breaching party has cured the breach prior to the expiration of such thirty-day period.
 Either party may terminate this Agreement, without notice, (i) upon the institution by or against the other party of insolvency, receivership or bankruptcy proceedings, (ii) upon the other party's making an assignment for the benefit of creditors, or (iii) upon the other party's dissolution or ceasing to do business.